sassoftware/viya4-monitoring-kubernetes/samples/tls/monitoring/README.md

 * kubernetes.io/tls secret - `alertmanager-ingress-tls-secret`
 * kubernetes.io/tls secret - `grafana-ingress-tls-secret`

-Generating these certificates is outside the scope of this example.
-However, you can use the process documented in ["Configure NGINX Ingress TLS for SAS Applications"](https://go.documentation.sas.com/?cdcId=sasadmincdc&cdcVersion=default&docsetId=calencryptmotion&docsetTarget=n1xdqv1sezyrahn17erzcunxwix9.htm&locale=en#n0oo2yu8440vmzn19g6xhx4kfbrq) in SAS Viya Administration documentation and specify the `monitoring` namespace.
+Use cert-manager, if available, to create these certificates.
+If cert-manager is not available, you must create the certificates manually by using the `kubectl -n monitoring create secret` command.

-* If you are using ingress and are using an ingress controller other than NGINX, modify the annotation `nginx.ingress.kubernetes.io/backend-protocol: HTTPS` in the `user-values-prom-operator.yaml` file.
+* If you are using ingress and are using an ingress controller other than NGINX, modify the annotation `nginx.ingress.kubernetes.io/backend-protocol: HTTPS` as needed in the `user-values-prom-operator.yaml` file.
 Refer to the documentation for your ingress controller.

 ### Secrets for In-Cluster TLS